Print

 Instructions

 2. Knead the dough and let it rise.
-Turn the dough out onto a work surface and knead it for 10 to 12 minutes until it’s soft, smooth, and pliable.
-Only add a sprinkle of flour if needed to keep the dough from sticking to the countertop, but be careful not to add too much.
-Place the kneaded dough into a lightly oiled bowl, cover, and allow to rise for 2 hours in the oven with the light turned on until doubled in size.
+Knead dough on a work surface for 10-12 minutes until soft, smooth, and pliable.
+Add minimal flour if needed to prevent sticking.
+Place in a lightly oiled bowl, cover, and let rise in oven with light on for 2 hours, until doubled in size.

 3. Portion the dough and let it rest.
-Deflate the dough and divide it equally into 6 portions and roll them into uniform balls.
-Cover the balls with the bowl turned upside down over the tops and let them rest for 10 minutes.
+Deflate dough, divide into 6 equal balls, cover with inverted bowl, and rest for 10 minutes.

 Notes

-• If you want to make classic fried pizzas add a spoonful of tomato sauce or pizza sauce to the tops of the fried pizza, then top it with mozzarella, parm and any additional pizza toppings of your choice like pepperoni, mushrooms, olives, or cooked sausage then pop it under the broiler for a couple of minutes to melt the cheese.
-Best pizza night ever!
+• To make classic fried pizzas add a spoonful of pizza sauce to the tops of the fried pizza, then top it with mozzarella, parm and any additional pizza toppings of your choice and pop it under the broiler for a couple of minutes to melt the cheese.

 • Prep Time: 15 minutes